nikita1910/BookReviewApplication/README.md

+#BookReview Application

-BookReviews.com application tracks the books ratings, reviews and information provided by all readers.
-Application deals with real time data provided by "goodread" website.
+- BookReviews.com application tracks the books ratings, reviews and information provided by all readers.
+  Application deals with real time data provided by "Goodread" website
+- Application is built using Python, Flask, JavaScript, HTML, BootStrap and jQuery